coenvalk/coenvalk.github.io/_posts/2024-06-02-How-To-Become-A-Mastermind.md

 >
 > &mdash; Coen Valk, 2016

 While it still boils down to a single sentence summary, mine is much more difficult to understand.
-It has unecessary and confusing set theory jargon and the commas are in the wrong place.
+It has unnecessary and confusing set theory jargon and the commas are in the wrong place.
 While I still have a nasty habit of being a bit too verbose, I've learned that understanding after a first reading is much more important than cramming a bunch of math on a page.

 ### Memory Allocations

-After running the compiled program with valgrind I was pleased to see that high school Coen had remembered to take care of all memory leaks!
+After running the compiled program with Valgrind I was pleased to see that high school Coen had remembered to take care of all memory leaks!
 However, something else stood out to me in the heap summary:

 ```
 ...